Blogging is a powerful tool for freelance business success. Head over to any freelancer’s website,…

 Two minutes after activating WPRocket, my website loading speed had increased dramatically, according to Pingdom, and now was now loading in only 710 milliseconds.

-My website speed before installing and activating WP Rocket, according to GTMetrix, was 5.5 seconds.
+My blog speed before installing and activating WP Rocket, according to GTMetrix, was 5.5 seconds.

 Two minutes after activating WP Rocket, according to GTMetrix, my site speed actually stayed approximately the same.
 So I continued testing it.
 Finally, after about 1.5 hours, GTMetrix showed that my site speed had increased quite a bit and was now loading in 3.0 seconds.

 I don’t know why it took so long for GTMetrix to show my site was loading more quickly when Pingdom showed an immediate increase in speed.
 Maybe this was a caching issue on their part.

 I wondered why the two tools show such different loading speeds, so I did some research and learned that at that time Pingdom was using an on load method while GTMetrix was using a fully loaded method.
 So it made sense that the Pingdom results were different than the GTMetrix results.